-You’re going to have a hard time finding many budget meal options, so you’ll have to seek out the best deals.
+You’re going to have a hard time finding very many budget meal options so you’ll have to seek out the best deals.
 Grocery stores are probably your best friend in this city.
 Like any city, avoid the touristy areas if you want the best prices and quality.

 - Many hostels will offer a free simple breakfast that normally consists of cereal, bread/croissant, and maybe milk, coffee, tea, or juice (some hostels will offer more and some less).